We may earn a commission when you buy through links in our articles. Learn more.

 If you couldn’t tell, this is the ultimate beginner deck.
 Lorcana players who aspire to upgrades and competitive play will find less to be excited about here.
 A handful of the Amethyst cards still get played in the game’s top decks, but there’s not much else to work with once you’re ready to build a custom deck of your own.

-Ursula’s Return – Sapphire Steel
+Ursula’s Return - Sapphire and Steel

 A strong beginner Lorcana deck with potential to build something powerful.

-Ursula’s Return – Sapphire Steel specifications:
+Ursula’s Return – Sapphire and Steel specifications:

-Ursula’s Return |
+Set Ursula’s Return

-Philoctetes, No-Nonsense Instructor; Ling, Imperial Soldier |
+Best cards Philoctetes, No-Nonsense Instructor; Ling, Imperial Soldier

 Reasons to buy

-- Strong colors in current meta
+• Strong colors in current meta.

-- Clear gameplay strategy
+• Clear gameplay strategy.

 Reasons to avoid

-- Feels weak without upgrades
+• Feels weak without upgrades.

-- Doesn’t use the colors’ best tactics
+• Doesn’t use the colors’ best tactics.

 With a clear game plan and an excellent color combination, Stand Together is a pretty consistent starter deck.
 It’s not got the meta’s top cards in its decklist, and it doesn’t exactly resemble a tournament-winning Sapphire and Steel deck.
 Basically, like all starter decks, it’s not much of a powerhouse on its own – but it’s got lots of potential.